kibuchijw/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. Variable to the power of another variable
 11. Convert number from base 2 to base 10
 12. Print all possible combinations of two letters, except oo
+13. Print number with two decimal places followed by a new line and stored in an environment variable